Stanley Aronowitz: Biography

 Born on January 6, 1933, and raised in New York City, Aronowitz attended public primary school in The Bronx before enrolling in The High School of Music & Art in Manhattan.
 He then attended Brooklyn College until being suspended by its administration for engaging in a demonstration.
 Instead of returning to school the next year, Aronowitz moved to New Jersey, where he worked at several metalworking factories.

 Aronowitz became involved in the American labor movement in New Jersey, and in 1959, while laid off from his job as a metalworker, he found work with the New Jersey Industrial Union Council.
 Collaborating with the council's president, Aronowitz cowrote New Jersey's unemployment compensation law, subsequently enacted by the state legislature in 1961.

 His work with the Industrial Union Council led to Aronowitz's appointment as director of the organizing and boycott department of the Amalgamated Clothing Workers of America.
 Aronowitz spent four years traveling throughout the United States to develop the union's campaigns.

+At the beginning of the 1960s, he served as a campaign manager for New York Assemblyman, Mark Lane, a progressive Democrat.

 In the 1960s, while employed with the Clothing Workers, Aronowitz began participating in the Civil Rights Movement.
 He engaged in lunch counter sit-ins and gave speeches on the labor movement's behalf to the Student Non-Violent Coordinating Committee on the confluence of African-American civil rights and economic issues.

 Through his work in civil rights, Aronowitz secured the role of labor coordinator, appointed by Bayard Rustin, on the planning committee of the March on Washington for Jobs and Freedom in 1962–3.
 Aronowitz was tasked with soliciting the support of American labor unions for the march, and while encountering resistance from the majority of trade unions, most notably the AFL–CIO, he secured the endorsement of the United Auto Workers, United Packinghouse Workers of America, as well as rubber and clothing workers' unions.